BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

 <br>

 ### 4. Setting up the STM32 environment for the STM32L433CBT7
-1. You will now need to setup the an STM32cubeIDE project to interface with the ADXL326 using the payload development board.
+1. You will now need to setup an STM32cubeIDE project to interface with the ADXL326 using the payload development board.
 This board utilises the STM32L433CBT7 microcontroller.
 To verify this, you can read the writing on the top of the chip in the centre of the board.
 <br>

 2. First you'll need to open up STM32cubeIDE and start a new project:<br>![Alt text](Images/image-6.png)